-This document addresses the use of urine drug testing (UDT) in the outpatient setting for adherence monitoring of controlled substance use as part of the management of chronic pain and for individuals undergoing treatment for opioid addiction and substance abuse.
+This document addresses the drug testing involving urine, blood, saliva, sweat, or hair samples in the outpatient setting for adherence monitoring of controlled substance use as part of the management of chronic pain and for individuals undergoing treatment for opioid addiction and substance use disorder.

 Note: This document does not address the use of urine drug testing in the following circumstances: